Bogdanp/awesome-advent-of-code/README.md

 * [advent-readme-stars](https://github.com/k2bd/advent-readme-stars) -- A GitHub action that adds and maintains a table of your AoC progress to your README *(GitHub Action, Python)*
 * [aoctimer](https://github.com/caderek/aoctimer) -- A language-agnostic, multiplatform tool to measure your solution time in relative units, so you can share and compare your results with others.
 * [aocrunner](https://github.com/caderek/aocrunner) -- A fast solutions runner and template generator, with simple CLI, customizable template, simple testing utility, live reload, and adventofcode.com integration. *(JavaScript, TypeScript)*
+* [advent-of-code-client](https://github.com/toblu/advent-of-code-client) -- A Node.js package for fetching inputs, running puzzle challenges and submitting answers to adventofcode.com directly from your JavaScript code.
+Also includes some commonly used & customizable input transformation functions. *(JavaScript)*

 ## Other Advent Calendars